xatarox/xatarox/README.md

 - 💞️ I’m looking to collaborate on dox tools or everything else :)
 - 📫 How to reach me snapchat: azerty-uiop33

-18 Years old
+-18 Years old
-Aspergers
+-Aspergers
-French
+-French
-I can speak French, English, Swedish, and a bit Spanish.
+-I can speak French, English, Swedish, and a bit Spanish.
-I mainly program in Python
+-I mainly program in Python